surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 - UI and Skin Engine Changes
   - Cleaned up and reorganized the main menu
   - By default we no longer bind the TAB key to arm modulations (middle mouse click will still work!).
-    If you want to restore this behavior (which can conflict with focus order and other accesible features), the Workflow menu contains an option to do so permanently
+    If you want to restore this behavior (which can conflict with focus order and other accesibility features), the Workflow menu contains an option to do so permanently
   - Skins can now include True Type fonts for skin-specific fonts.
 See Tutorial 10!
   - Skin version 1 is now deprecated and unsupported